Krom121/data-centric-development/readme.md

 Futher more this blog app allows user to blog anywhere at anytime, on any device.

+## Features

+* Registration form for users to register.
+(Users must register      to use app)

+* Login form where users can use the recently created details.

+* account page where users can update there user info & update      thier profile image.
+No need to update username or email.

+* Users can create posts.

+* Users can update thier posts.

+* Users can delete thier posts.

+* Users can view thier posts and other users posts on post.html.

+---

 ## Tech Used for this app